 The lead should appear in our pipeline only when he passes the marketing qualification and becomes MQL (marketing-qualified lead).
 Marketing qualification means that this lead fits your ideal customer profile: he is from your target industry or location.
 His revenue is enough to afford your product.
 His team size is relevant to your product, etc.

 Marketing qualification is a first filter that sorts out all leads and protects your organization from low-quality leads.
 When you know the MQL to SQL (sales-qualified lead) conversion rate and conversion cycle, you can easily predict how many sales-qualified leads you’ll have in a sales funnel at any given period.

 While marketing qualification is used in the marketing funnel, I wanted to describe what is the difference between marketing and sales qualification.

-- Account research.
-Marketing or research team has done account research, know that your solution is an excellent fit to the lead's needs, and gained insights on how your product can exactly help.
+Account research.
+The marketing or research team has done account research, knows that your solution is an excellent fit to the lead’s needs, and gained insights on how your product can exactly help.
 You can see the example below.